 This is the structure I use in my Fujieda classroom, refined over decades of working with Japanese seniors:

-• Practice: Multiple opportunities for guided and free practice
+• Practice: guided practice first, then free practice

-• Wrap-up: Summarize key points and preview next lesson
+• Wrap-up: summarize key points and preview the next lesson

 Assessment Approaches